The island of Koh Rong Samloem is still Cambodia’s best-kept secret.

 You’ll also discover two pretty upmarket and luxurious bungalow resorts further down the beach named Sunboo Beach Bungalows and Robinson Bungalows.

-Sunboo Beach Bungalows has three different accommodation options at different prices.
+Sunboo Beach Bungalows offers three options at different prices.
 You have the Dorm Bungalow ($12 per night), which sleeps eight people and has a shared bathroom.
 You also have a Garden Bungalow ($50-$95 per night depending on the season), which features a massive queen size bed and private bathroom.
 And finally, you have the premium Beach Bungalow ($60-$120 per night depending on the season), which comes complete with a very spacious room, queen size bed, and your own patio area all around the bungalow itself.

 Lastly, there’s the famous Dive Shop hostel for all you wild backpackers out there.
 This place is located right at the entrance of the jungle path that connects this secluded beach to all the others on the island.